 Typically, this cosmetic procedure is performed by dermatologists and skin care clinics.
 However, with proper medical aesthetics training, radio frequency skin tightening can be performed in any medical setting.

-As an aesthetic skin care specialist, you can also offer your clients chemical peels as another alternative to Botox.
+As an aesthetic skin care specialist, you can also offer your clients chemical peels as an alternative Botox treatment.
 This treatment is used to treat acne, reduce signs of aging and reduce the appearance of discolored skin (melasma).

 Medical Aesthetics Training at National Laser Institute